Book Book Your Stay

 Here is what a typical Zion day looks like from Duck Creek:

-2. 8:00 AM — Enter through the east entrance.
-Stop at Checkerboard Mesa for a quick photo if the light is good.
+8:00 AM - Enter through the east entrance.

-4. 9:00 AM — Drive through the tunnel and continue to the Zion Canyon Visitor Center.
-Board the shuttle.
+9:00 AM - Drive through the tunnel and board the shuttle.

-7. 3:00 PM — Drive back east through the tunnel.
-No exit traffic.
+3:00 PM - Drive back east through the tunnel.

-8. 4:00 PM — Back at Duck Creek Village Inn.
-Sunset from the porch.
+4:00 PM - Back at Duck Creek Village Inn.

 Practical details